ldipotetjob/mojitoverde/content/posts/2018-05-30-scalatestingplay.md

     }.build()
 ```

 Testing is easy and should be an style of programming, perhaps in lightbend the make it just a bit more difficult.
-Anyway, in my opinion, this play framework is terrific, not your documentation.
+Anyway, in my opinion, this game framework is fantastic, but not its documentation.

 [^1]: source code implementation of FootballLeagueController